eclipse-tractusx/bpdm/docs/developer/logging-guide.md

 - **Inline lines can lie on rollback.** Relation and metadata INFO lines are written inside the transaction, so a rollback leaves a line claiming a change that did not happen.
 There is always an ERROR alongside it.
 Business partner lines come from `ChangelogCreateService`, which logs on commit and is therefore exact.
 Making the rest exact needs a transaction-scoped commit hook; it was deliberately deferred.
 - **Aspects are not reported for business partner writes.** `ChangelogRecord` carries no aspect, so those lines name the subject and change type only.
 - **Not every write reports a count.** `GoldenRecordConsistencyService` and the Pool trigger batch plumbing return no number of changes, so their runs stay silent at DEBUG rather than reporting an outcome.
+- **The Orchestrator's v6 task lines are duplicated.** `GoldenRecordTaskLegacyServiceMapper` re-implements task creation and step success instead of delegating to the state machine, so those two lines exist twice.
+They stay in step only by review until that duplication is removed.
+- **A batch line names at most twenty subjects.** `joinIdentifiersForLog` counts the remainder rather than listing it, so a large upload names a sample of its external IDs, not all of them.
+Pool and Gate report every changelog entry at DEBUG; the Orchestrator's task lines have no per-task counterpart.

 ---